|

 The prime consideration on this matter is the use of FrontPage Extensions.
 FrontPage Extensions are a special feature within FrontPage that makes web development quick and easy for novices.
 The big problems are the cost is higher (about $10 a month) and if the site is moved to another site that does not support the extensions it will have to be redesigned, even if the site is moved from one ISP that supports extensions there are probably changed that need to be made.
 Most of the features on a FrontPage extensioned sited can be duplicated on other sites but the skill of the webmaster becomes more important.
 When making this decision it is important to recognise that the first webmaster will in all probability not be the only webmaster and provision for succession needs to be made.
 Personally I develop both sites with FrontPage extensions and without depending on particular requirements.
 For people viewing the site it makes no real difference which choice is made here as most web browsers can access either type of site with little problem.

-Difference between obtaining a domain name and using a brother’s personal web space
+Difference between obtaining a domain name and using a brothers personal web space

-to actually be redirected to his personal address.
+I have already mentioned that the use of a domain name is simpler to remember the address but the cost is higher.
+One advantage in having a domain name is the opportunity for lodge-based email addresses.
+Most hosted sites allow for the use of personal email address in two ways.
+A lodge brother can have an email alias which will allow email addressed to him at for example membername@lodgename.ca to actually be redirected to his personal address.
 If a brother does not have his own email address, he could have an email address and access his email either at public email sites or when visiting a friend.
 The lodge can also make use of these email addresses by having separate email addresses for each officer.
 In this case for example email to the Worshipful Master could be directed to the current Wprshipful Master and the next year changed to reflect the change in the lodge officers.
 If the lodge wishes to have a domain name but does not wish to spend the money this does provide the lodge a way of distributing the cost directly to the members on an optional basis.
 Each member that wishes to use a lodge based email address could be asked to pay an annual fee.
 One advantage with using a lodge based address is a brother could chose to give the address out only to other freemasons.
 This would allow incoming mail to be sorted into a masonic folder in most email programmes or if the mail came to the masonic address one would know it probably came from a brother and be able to quickly identify it and deal with it in a timely manner.
 After these questions have been answered, the next matter to deal with is the actual content.

 Web content